 The Research Advances in Fisheries Wildlife and Ecology Symposium (RAFWE) showcases research, extension, and outreach activities conducted by the Department of Fisheries and Wildlife, related departments at OSU and other colleges and universities, and state and federal agencies.

-RAFWE will be held on Friday April 14, 2017 at the LaSells Stewart Center on the Oregon State University campus, Corvallis, OR.
-Workshops will be held the night of Thursday April 13, 2017.
+The next RAFWE will be held on Friday, April 27, 2018, at the LaSells Stewart Center on the Oregon State University campus, Corvallis, OR.
+Be sure to mark your calendars!

 Dr. B. Rosemary Grant graduated in 1960 from Edinburgh University, then acted as a research associate at the University of British Columbia, Yale University, McGill University, and University of Michigan.
 She completed her doctoral dissertation work at Uppsala University in 1985 and joined Princeton University shortly after.
 Dr. Peter Grant graduated in 1960 from Cambridge University then moved to University of British Columbia to complete his dissertation work in 1964.
 He was a post-doctoral fellow at Yale University and a professor at McGill University and University of Michigan before joining Princeton University in 1985.

-We are grateful that they have agreed to speak at the RAFWE symposium this year and invite you to come hear about their research.
-You can learn more about their work at http://www.princeton.edu/eeb/people/display_person.xml?netid=rgrant and http://www.princeton.edu/eeb/people/display_person.xml?netid=prgrant.
+We were grateful that they were able to speak at the RAFWE symposium this year.
+You can learn more about their work at Dr. Rosemary Grant - Princeton University and Dr. Peter Grant - Princeton University.

-Click here to view the 2016 RAFWE symposium schedule as an example (available as a PDF).
+2017 RAFWE symposium schedule (available as a PDF).

 Workshop 1: Identifying the Human Dimensions of your Project

 Location: Nash 32